Truck-Drivers-Money-Saving-Tips.com header logo

 One time, we almost lost a container off a chassis coming out of a port near Seattle, WA.

-Since publishing this page, we have learned that there is a product called Velcro Reusable Self-Gripping Cable Ties.
+Since originally publishing this page, we have learned that there is a product called Velcro Reusable Self-Gripping Cable Ties.

-We would be interested in learning from drivers if these have the same strength as regular plastic ties.
 For one thing, these are advertised to be reusable.
 You may wish to use them in applications where re-usability is important.

-Money saving tip: Cable ties are sturdy and inexpensive fastening solutions that can be used in appropriate situations.
-They can be found in most hardware and home improvement stores.
 If you anticipate that you might need them in a variety of situations, consider buying a variety pack containing different lengths, widths and thicknesses.

 Sometimes, the larger the bundle or bag you buy, the less expensive they are individually.
 However, to get your money's worth, they have to work in the situations that you will encounter.
 There is no sense in buying a large quantity (no matter how good a buy they are) when they won't work where and when you need them to.